#001B Deep Learning, wait but why now?

 One of the problems of using sigmoid functions in machine learning arises in these regions: >5 and <-5.
 Here, the slope of the function of a gradient is nearly zero.
 That is, learning becomes slow when gradient descent is implemented.

 For the Rectified Linear Unit function, the gradient is equal to 1 for all positive values of input.
 The gradient is much less likely to gradually shrink to 0, and the slope of the line on the left is 0.
-At the end, just by switching from the sigmoid function to the ReLU function has made an algorithm called gradient descent to work much faster.
+In the end, just by switching from the sigmoid function to the ReLU function has made an algorithm called gradient descent to work much faster.